-Dr Kirsten Day lectures in Architecture at the University of Melbourne.
-She coordinates Construction as Alchemy and Architectural Practice.
-Prior to joining MSD, she was Course Director of Interior Architecture at Swinburne University of Technology.
+Dr Kirsten Day lectures in Architecture at the Melbourne School of Design (The University of Melbourne) specialising in Technology and Practice.
+Prior to joining the MSD, Kirsten was Course Director of Interior Architecture at Swinburne University of Technology.

-Melbourne Design Week 2021: The World Designed through our sense: Biophilic influence in architecture
+Melbourne Design Week 2021: The World Designed through our senses: Biophilic influence in architecture

 Career Perspectives with Palladians (November 2020)